stevearrants/style/docs/activevoice.md

 Active voice
 ============

-Your writing should be concise and direct.
-The active voice supports brevity and makes written content more engaging, too.
-The active voice helps the reader identify the subject of the sentence.
+Be concise and direct.
+Active voice supports these and it makes your content more engaging, too.
+Using the active voice can help the reader easily identify the subject of the sentence.
 In the following example, the person who submits the form is essential information.
 Omitting that leads to a confusing and impersonal sentence.

-> Passive: The Tobacco Waiver form must be submitted to the appropriate
+> Passive: The Remote Work benefits form must be submitted to the appropriate
 > representative.

-> Active: Submit the Tobacco Waiver form to Human Resources.
+> Active: Submit the Remote Work benefits form to Human Resources.

-The passive de-emphasizes who should take an action and anything written in the passive voice is usually longer.
-Wordy instructions are harder to follow.
+The passive de-emphasizes who should take an action.
+Most text written written in the passive voice has more words and these texts are harder to follow.

 > Passive: The JIRA notice should be saved in your email, as it will be